Apple HomePod review: Good speaker, bad conversationalist

 Two weeks ago, I was invited to a "listening party" for Apple's HomePod speaker in downtown Manhattan.

-At the company's spacious loft, in rooms both big and small, its sound quality was rich and resonant, allowing for a fine details like guitar strumming, background percussion and vocals to come through crisp and clear.
+At the company's spacious loft, in rooms both big and small, the HomePod's sound quality was rich and resonant, allowing for a fine details like guitar strumming, background percussion and vocals to come through crisp and clear.

 After a sound-off against competitors Amazon Alexa 2, Sonos One and Google Home Max, it was clear Apple had developed the best sounding smart speaker yet.